google/flax/docs/experimental/nnx/nnx_basics.md

 model(x)
 ```

-Since Modules hold their own state there is no need for a separate `apply` method.
+Since Modules hold their own state there is no need for a separate `apply` method, as in
+Linen or Haiku.

 +++